 - Parking is avilable on the white curb on surrounding residential streets beginning on Milledge Terrace, the first side road street next to the Hub (beside 5 Points Fitness) see map for the many available side streets: http://ridewithgps.com/routes/5815781

 - Barrow Elementary School: Parking is available at Barrow Elementary School, about on-fourth of a mile from the Hub.
 From the Hub, travel north on Lumkin towards downtown and the UGA track for 1/4 mile and turn right on Pinecrest.
 Barrow Elementary School is on the right / see map: http://ridewithgps.com/routes/6245631

 - Fire Station (5 Points): There are 12 spaces available the fire station at 5 Points.
 These are the 12 spaces in the lot closest to Milledge Avenue, not the back lot.

 Overall Leader's Jersey sponsored by the HUB, and individual rides sponsored by Atlantis Hydroponics, Porterfield Tire, Team Type 1, Ken Bike Law, Classic City Bread, Cappy's Custom Cabinets, Hamilton Ryker IT, Independent Bakery, Team Mission Source Juniors, Gruber Images, Morgan and Thomas Brown and others tba.
 Featuring the Team Mission Source Juniors Ladies Final Sprint Competiton ($700!)
-Individual Sprints sponsored by Condor Chocolates, Team Type 1, Ted's Most Bet, College Transitions, The Gear Attic and more tba!
+Individual Sprints sponsored by Condor Chocolates, Team Type 1, Pave Clothing, Ted's Most Bet, College Transitions, The Gear Attic and more tba!
 SAG Vehicle provided by Lexus South.
 Don't be left out in the cold, become a sponsor and earn rewards in heaven.